virb30/request-validation/README.md

 ## Future improvementes

-- [ ] Possibility to inject FormRequest class on controller method
+- [ ] Possibility to inject FormRequest subclass on controller method
 - [ ] Possibility to prepare data for validation
 - [ ] Possibility to get cleaned data after validation